Minh111104/Higher-or-lower/README.md

   - Too low: Red text with a GIF.
   - Too high: Purple text with a GIF.
   - Correct guess: Green text with a GIF.

+## License
+This project is built for educational purpose.